Environment | Highfield and Brookham Schools

 Headmaster, Phillip Evitt.

-While the financial and environmental benefits of the Biomass are clear to see, the children are also benefitting.
+While the financial and environmental benefits of the Biomass to the school are clear to see, importantly, the children are also benefitting.
 The woodchip burning process, along with other forms of sustainable energy, have been incorporated into the school curriculum and all pupils visit the renewable energy installations as part of their study of this topic.

 The Highfield Estate Plan